spree/spree/guides/content/developer/source/about.md

 The goal of the project is to build a complete open source commerce solution for Ruby on Rails.
 At the start of this project, the Rails commerce space was immature and lacking serious solutions for developers with complex business needs.
-In the past, Rails has suffered from “small project mentality.”
+In the past, Rails has suffered from "small project mentality."
 Most open source projects in Rails are maintained by a single individual and tend to be limited in scope.
 Spree seeks to create a large and healthy open source community that developers of other languages have come to expect.